 - Select Off

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+That being said, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.
+Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 To lock a Nest: